 During the Vietnam War, Creedence Clearwater Revival’s song “Fortunate Son” sang: "It ain’t me, it ain’t me, I ain’t no Senator’s son/It ain’t me, it ain’t me, I ain’t no fortunate one, no."

 Not too long after World War II, George H.W.
 Bush was a Senator’s son — his father Prescott was elected to the U.S. Senate from Connecticut.
 Later, George Bush blazed his own trail.
 Oilman.
 U.S. Representative from Texas.
 An unsuccessful candidate for the U.S. Senate from Texas (encouraged by the Texas Democrat and President Lyndon B. Johnson that the difference between the House and the Senate was the difference between “chicken shit and chicken salad”).
 U.S. Ambassador to the United Nations.
 Chairman of the Republican National Committee.
-Chief U.S. Liasion in China.
+Chief U.S. Liaison in China.
 CIA Director.
 Vice President of the United States under Ronald Reagan.
 President of the United States (“41”).
-Father of a President (“43”) and Governor.
+Father of one Governor and President (“43”) and another Governor who could very well become President “45”.

 But before everything — George Herbert Walker Bush was a war hero.
 And he was a war hero because of his love, honor, and duty to his country.